chamli/h1-212/README.md

 which is the source code of that website

-Its' look like SSRF here guys :D
+It's look like SSRF here guys :D

 So just need to bypass .com and 212 containe , if we send domain with 212.*.com we can break all check